ekmagiccat/Mr.RoboRogers/README.md

 Test: "It should return 'Beep!' for all digits containing a number 1, return 'Boop!' for all digits containing a number 2, and return 'Won't you be my neighbor?' for all digits containing a number 3."
 Code: mrRogers(1);
 Expected Output: "Beep!"

+Test: "It should return 'Boop!' for all digits containing a number 2."
+Code: mrRogers(2);
+Expected Output: "Boop!"

+Test: "It should return 'Won't you be my neighbor?' for all digits containing a number 3."
+Code: mrRogers(3);
+Expected Output: 'Won't you be my neighbor?'

 ## License